 When heating, place in the microwave with a cup of water and heat for 1-3 minutes.
 Shake to distribute heat and see if it needs to warm a bit longer.
 Optional – keep one in the freezer.

-(Same directions as shown in tutorial of Kids Rice Bag)
+(The directions are listed below and are the same as in the tutorial on Kids Rice Bag)

 Supplies: